dwiel/functioncache/README.md

-filecache
+functioncache
 =========

 provides a decorator to use on your python functions which caches results to file

-to install filecache run:
+to install functioncache run:

 python setup.py install